-- 26. If the local authority provides or commissions a maternity or child health clinic, then regulations made under section 73A(1) will also give the Director of Public Health responsibility for providing Healthy Start vitamins (a function conferred on local authorities by the Healthy Start and Welfare Food Regulations 2005 as amended). - 27.
-Being a member of the Health and Well Being Board.

-The following mandatory (prescribed functions) and other (non prescribed) public health services will be commissioned by the Integrated Structure with clinical oversight and advice provided by the Public Health Consultant function under the guidance of the Director of Public Health:

-Mandatory (Prescribed Functions)

-- 28. Appropriate access to sexual health services (i.e., comprehensive sexual health services (including testing and treatment for sexually transmitted infections, contraception outside of the GP contract and sexual health promotion and disease prevention) - 29.
-Steps to be taken to protect the health of the population, in particular, giving the local authority a duty to ensure there are plans in place to protect the health of the population. - 30.
-Ensuring NHS commissioners receive the public health advice they need - 31.
-The National Child Measurement Programme - 32.
-NHS Health Check assessment.

-Other (Non Prescribed Functions)

-- 33. Tobacco control and smoking cessation services - 34.
-Alcohol and drug misuse services - 35.
-Public health services for children and young people aged 5-19 (including Healthy Child Programme 5-19) (and in the longer term all public health services for children and young people) - 36.
-Interventions to tackle obesity such as community lifestyle and weight management services - 37.
-Locally-led nutrition initiatives - 38.
-Increasing levels of physical activity in the local population - 39.
-Public mental health services - 40.
-Dental public health services - 41.
-Accidental injury prevention - 42.
-Population level interventions to reduce and prevent birth defects - 43.
-Behavioural and lifestyle campaigns to prevent cancer and long-term conditions - 44.
-Local initiatives on workplace health - 45.
-Supporting, reviewing and challenging delivery of key public health funded and NHS delivered services such as immunisation and screening programmes - 46.
-Local initiatives to reduce excess deaths as a result of seasonal mortality - 47.
-The local authority role in dealing with health protection incidents, outbreaks and emergencies - 48.
-Public health aspects of promotion of community safety, violence prevention and response - 49.
-Public health aspects of local initiatives to tackle social exclusion - 50.
-Local initiatives that reduce public health impacts of environmental risks.
+PUBLICthen regulations made under section 73A(1) will also give tHEALTHPublic Health responsibility for providing Healthy Start vitamiDescriptionStart and ins (a function conformed on local outborition by the Localthy Ctart and conferred on local authorities by the Healthy Start and Welfare Food Regulations 2005 as amended).
+27. Being a member of the Health and Well Being Board.
+The following mandatory (prescribed functions) and other (non pre health services will be commissioned by the Integrated Structur oversight and advice provided by the Public Health Consultant func guidance of the Director of Public Health: re with clinical Mandatory (Prescribed Functions) 28.
+Appropriate access to sexual health services (i.e., comprehensive health services (including testing and treatment for sexually transinfections, contraception outside of the GP contract and sexual health of the promotion and disease prevention) 29.
+Steps to be taken to protect the health of the population, in particular the local authority a duty to ensure there are plans in place to prohealth of the population. smitted nealth cular, giving 30.
+Ensuring NHS commissioners receive the public health advice th 31.
+The National Child Measurement Programme 32.
+NHS Health Check assessment. hey need Other (Non Prescribed Functions) 33.
+Tobacco control and smoking cessation services 3.
+Tobacco control and smoking cessation services 34.
+Alcohol and drug misuse services 35.
+Public health services for children and young people aged 5-19 Healthy Child Programme 5-19) (and in the longer term all public services for children and young people) c health Interventions to tackle obesity such as community lifestyle and w management services veight 37.
+Locally-led nutrition initiatives 38.
+Increasing levels of physical activity in the local population 39.
+Public mental health services 40.
+Dental public health services 41.
+Accidental injury prevention 42.
+Population level interventions to reduce and prevent birth defect 43.
+Behavioural and lifestyle campaigns to prevent cancer and long- conditions 44.
+Local initiatives on workplace health 45.
+Supporting, reviewing and challenging delivery of key public hea NHS delivered services such as immunisation and screening pro 46.
+Local initiatives to reduce excess deaths as a result of seasonal 47.
+The local authority role in dealing with health protection incidents and emergencies • 48.
+Public health aspects of promotion of community safety, violence and response e prevention 49.
+Public health aspects of local initiatives to tackle social exclusion า 50.
+Local initiatives that reduce public health impacts of environmen tal risks.